-Race (including colour, nationality, descent, Religious belief, affiliation, conviction or ethnic, ethno-religious or national origin) activity Sex Marital status, domestic status, relationship status Pregnancy (including potential pregnancy) Homosexuality, transsexuality, sexuality, sexual preference/orientation, lawful sexual activity, gender identity Carers' responsibilities, family Disability/impairment, including physical, responsibilities, carer or parental status, mental and intellectual disability being childless Breastfeeding Age (including compulsory retirement) Physical features (VIC only) Profession, trade, occupation or calling (ACT only) Industrial/trade union membership, non- Political belief, opinion, affiliation, membership or activity conviction or activity Employer association membership, non- Irrelevant criminal record (NT and TAS membership or activity only) Employment activity (VIC only) Irrelevant medical record (NT and TAS only) HIV/AIDS Defence service Association (i.e. association with a person Religious appearance or dress (in work or who has one or more of the attributes for study) (SA only) which discrimination is prohibited) Gender history (WA only) Association with a child (in customer service) (SA only) Spent convictions (ACT only)
+hay be relevant and are listed below.
+Race (including colour, nationality, Religious belief, affiliation, conviction or descent, ethnic, ethno-religious or activity national origin) Sex Marital status, domestic status, relationship status Pregnancy (including potential Homosexuality, transsexuality, sexuality, pregnancy) sexual preference/orientation, lawful sexual activity, gender identity Carers' responsibilities, family Disability/impairment, including responsibilities, carer or parental status, physical, mental and intellectual being childless disability Breastfeeding Age (including compulsory retirement) Physical features (VIC only) Profession, trade, occupation or calling (ACT only) Industrial/trade union membership, non- Political belief, opinion, affiliation, membership or activity conviction or activity

+Employer association membership, non- Irrelevant criminal record (NT and TAS

+membership or activity only)

+Employment activity (VIC only) Irrelevant medical record (NT and TAS

+only)

+HIV/AIDS Defence service

+Association (i.e. association with a person Religious appearance or dress (in work

+who has one or more of the attributes for or study) (SA only)

+which discrimination is prohibited)

+Gender history (WA only) Association with a child (in customer

+service) (SA only)

+Spent convictions (ACT only)

 All students should understand and apply the principles of equal opportunity, equity and social justice.
 The School will take reasonably practicable steps to ensure that the learning environment is safe, inclusive and free from discrimination, bullying and harassment.

 The School will ensure students are provided with relevant information during orientation and within the Student Handbook.